-- The ability to actively listen to what someone else says they need, without judging.
+- The ability to actively listen to someone else, without judging.

-- The belief that the person in need truly knows what he/she needs since each of us is the expert on
+- The belief that the person in need truly knows what he/she needs, since each of us is the expert

 - The ability and willingness to work with others in an organized and cooperative way toward a

-- The compassion to care about more than just his/her own situation.
+- The compassion to care about more than just one’s own situation.

 - The belief that he/she can make a difference rather than waiting for someone else to “do